Derpumu/Pacifist/README.md

 This mod is for those who want to enjoy a game without biters and a tech tree without useless military research options.
 It also strives to remove references to killing and weapons as much as possible, so you might consider it for a kid-friendly playthrough.

-## Space Age DLC
-Due to the nature of Space Age, some weaponry has to remain as well as spawners on Gleba and Nauvis.
-However, care has been taken to rename everything and restrict it to the necessary uses:
-- Gun turrets etc. are now called "asteroid defense" and are only buildable on space platforms
-- Ammunition and rockets are unlocked with the respective defense technology
-- Damage and speed bonus research is only available after the respective defense technology
-- Pentapod and biter eggs and everything related to them have been renamed to themes that do not imply the existence of hostile organisms
-If you are looking for a more lightweight approach to play a peaceful round of Space Age without useless technologies, have a look at the [Hide Unused Military Technologies mod](https://mods.factorio.com/mod/hide-military-tech).

-## Factorio 1.1
-- Pacifist 0.6.x works with Factorio 1.1 and a longer list of overhaul mods.
-I won't work on new features for that version, but if you find bugs with mods that should be compatible, please send them my way.

 # Pacifist: Remove all the things!
 Pacifist removes all weapons, ammo, turrets, and defense equipment as well as their technologies, even military science packs are gone.